datacentricdesign/iob22/code-practice/01-user-interaction/step5.md

 Ask the computer to execute your instruction by clicking on the green arrow at the top of the page.

 If you run this program several times with a number or a word as input, you will notice that in any case the type of `x` becomes `str`.
 It stands for _string_, a chain of characters, in other words 'text'.
 Note: the exact result is `<class 'str'>`.
-We will introduce what a class is later in the code practices.
+We will introduce what a class is later in the assignments.

 It looks like we touch on the problem.
 We want to sum two numbers but instead, we concatenate two string.